 Why do assignment sales take place for condos?

-Usually, with pre-construction sales, there lies a long hand-back between the duration wherein a buyer can occupy the condo and the closing date.
-It is fairly anticipated for buyers’ circumstances to modify over time.
+Usually, with pre-construction unit sales, there lies a long hand-back between the duration wherein a buyer can occupy the condo and the assignment closing date.
+It is fairly anticipated that buyers’ circumstances to modify over time.

 It can be anything; a transferable job, a change of heart, marriage, a new set of responsibilities to cater to, etc. In essence, what fashioned for a person five years back, doesn’t always work within sight of the final closing date.